lubeda/Loupedeck-PowershellPlugin/README.md

 The backgroundimage is a 80x80 png file from ypur computer or a simple background coplor is displayed. there a two optional texts tha can be displayed.

-an ech call of the ps1-file there is a parameter named $mode.
+on each call of the ps1-file there is a parameter named $mode.

 |value|action|
 |trigger|The key was pressed|